curlycabbage/docs/README.md

 of documents and term frequencies for each separate field.
 There is always a root node that has `charCode === 0` to simplify all algorithms that traverse through this trie.

-`fieldDetails` contains additional information about each indexed field.
+`fields` contains additional information about each indexed field.

 #### `DocumentDetails`